Alfresco/alfresco-content-app/.github/instructions/ts.instructions.md

 ## Unit testing

-* Write unit tests for components, services, and pipes using Jasmine and Karm
+* Write unit tests for components, services, and pipes using Jasmine and Karma.
+* Test cases should be reasonably groupped based on tested functionality/behaviour using describe blocks.
 * Use plain English test names based on the should <expectedBehavior> when <stateUnderTest> pattern as a guideline.
 * Use Angular's TestBed for component testing with mocked dependencies
 * Avoid Direct Calls to Component Lifecycle Hooks: Instead of directly invoking lifecycle hooks like `ngOnInit()`, use Angular's testing utilities to trigger them naturally.
 For example, use `fixture.detectChanges()` to trigger change detection, which will automatically call `ngOnInit()` and other lifecycle hooks in the correct order.